ShibuInu/Legion-Y7000-Hackintosh-Opencore/README.md

 ive fixed nearly everything on catilina (except trackpad, not going to use xosi cause its gonna break windows booting) Big Sur Eta S0n (ill be starting work on big sur)

+ill be posting the final release for catilina soon.